Built by a working author, for working authors

 Approve the style sheet

 Arachne drafts a project style sheet, glossary, voice profiles, canon facts, title notes, and a locked dossier before translation starts.
+You approve every page of it.

 03